 We have a duty to periodically review our conservation areas and to publish proposals for their future preservation and enhancement.

-To enable us to do this we produce two documents for each area.
+To enable us to do this we produce 2 documents for each area.
 These documents are called Conservation Area Appraisals and Conservation Area Management Proposals.

 A Conservation Area Appraisal defines what contributes to the special character of an area and what is important to preserve or enhance.
 It may also highlight any issues that may require further action.